Can a Restaurant Be Liable for Food Allergies?

 - Cross-contamination and accidental allergic reactions

-- Failing to protect consumers and inform them about common allergies like peanuts
+- Failing to protect consumers and inform them about common allergies such as peanuts

 - Incorrectly informing customers about ingredients in their products